What is Auvila?

 How does Auvila make money without sales?

 In the past, research had a dependent relationship with sales, where research absolutely had to have salespeople to monetize their product.
-This is why sales and trading continues to remain as the revenue hub, and research is treated as a cost center.
-However, we strongly believe that this concept is completely obsolete in modern day finance and, in actuality, should it continue to exist, then the relationship should be reversed, where equity research should now be the revenue center and sales and trading should become the cost center.
+This is why sales and trading continues to remain as the revenue hub, and research is treated as a cost center, despite the changes in reality.
+However, we strongly believe that this concept is completely obsolete in modern day finance and, in actuality, should it continue to exist, then the relationship should be reversed, where equity research should now become the revenue center and sales and trading should become the cost center.
 Again, effectively, investment banks are moving towards this trend by down-grading their sales function to point-of-sales registries, but we, at Auvila Research Consulting, have taken this concept to its ultimate conclusion by completely eliminating the cost center, i.e., sales and trading, and lowering costs to our clients.
 However, this does not mean that we are a low-cost, low-quality provider.
-On the contrary, by eliminating a large cost center, we provide the highest-quality products and services at lower costs than our competitors directly to our clients through an annual subscription or through other arrangements that we individually negotiate with clients as necessary.
+On the contrary, by eliminating a large cost center, we provide the highest-quality products and services at lower costs than our competitors directly to our clients through our recurring subscription membership or through other arrangements that we individually negotiate with clients as necessary.

 What's next for Auvila?